lynkos/algae-detection/README.md

 </div>

 ## Overview
-Automatically detect and classify different species of algae from water samples at a reasonable speed in real-time using a convolutional neural net.
+Detects and classifies different species of algae from water samples under a microscope in real-time using a convolutional neural network.

 ## Requirements
 - [x] ESP32-CAM AI Thinker (or another [ESP32 chip](https://www.espressif.com/en/products/socs/esp32))